SOME MEMOIRS -- by John Ray

 The third pool shop I walked into had one salesperson there and a queue of about eight people lined up to buy chlorine etc. I figured that it would take around half an hour before I even got to state what I wanted so I left that lot to it as well.

 The fourth shop I walked into did sell the size I wanted, served me promptly, had one installed out the back to show me what it looked like and could arrange installation next week.
 I therefore presented my Bankcard and they were promptly $2,000 richer. $2,000 in those days (about 20 years ago) would be equivalent to around $4,000 now.

 But what about those other three shops that had seen the same $2,000 walk in the door and promptly walk out again?
 When businesses spend millions on advertising to get a customer through the door, what can they possibly have been thinking of to be (apparently) completely unconcerned about a "big ticket" buyer walking in and then promptly walking out again?
 Why was only one out of four firms able to show basic competence at what they were doing?

 I am sorry to say it but I think it's just Australia -- as my computer shop memoirs also tend to show

 8 May, 2009

 Wow!
-It's unusual that I put up on this blog anything from the media but some excerpts I found yesterday from Handel's opera Giulio Cesare (Julius Caesar) really bowled me over.
-See below:
+It's unusual that I put up on this blog anything from the media but some excerpts I found recently from Handel's opera Giulio Cesare (Julius Caesar) really bowled me over.
+The excerpts are no longer online but see the whole opera below:

 Sheer soaring genius!
 Anne is going to Glyndebourne this year so I hope it is Giulio Cesare that she sees.